 Murray River View from Bergeron Falls Trail BC Canada

-Walking on the Ridge - Bergeron Falls Trail British Columbia
+Walking on the Ridge - Bergeron Falls Trail - Hike in British Columbia

-18. And, shortly, see a sign explaining why a bridge across Bergeron Creek
+18. And, shortly, there is a sign explaining why a bridge across Bergeron Creek

 where it meets Murray River is not going to happen.

 Information Sign About the Mouth of Bergeron Creek

 19. We are then directed to follow painted stakes for the next 200

 Bergeron Falls Trail by Tumbler Ridge BC Canada

 20. Here are the painted stakes to follow, as we walk along Murray

 River, and then cross a tame (this time) Bergeron Creek.

 Bergeron Falls Trail Along Murray River BC Canada